 - Senior Attorney

 Glenn C. Ross is the Co-leader of Plunkett Cooney's Business Transactions & Planning Practice Group.
-He represents clients in the areas of business law and transactions involving real estate and complex financing.
-Mr. Ross also ...
+He represents clients in numerous aspects of general corporate law, business and commercial matters, mergers and acquisitions ...

 Add a comment

 - Personal Tax Controversy

 - Public Policy

 - Environmental Legislation